HunterGhost27/Stats-Configurator/Documentation/QuickTour.md

 ### Looking at Original Attributes

 Let's go back in the game, but before we load this configuration-file, let's see what the **original values** of this skill's attributes are.
-The script-extender comes with a `debug-console` which opens up automatically as you open the game.
+The script-extender comes with a `debug-console` which opens up automatically as you open the game (If you have it enabled).
 It looks like this:

 ![DebugConsole](https://imgur.com/l8PeToQ.png)

-This is where this mod outputs a lot of _useful information_.
-This is also where you can input [console-commands](Extensive-Documentation.md#Console-Commands).
+The mod outputs a lot of _useful information_ here so it might be a good idea to enable the debug-console.
+This is also where you use the script-extender's console mode.
 Stats-Configurator comes with a suite of [***console-commands***](Extensive-Documentation.md#Console-Commands) to make your life easier.
 Right now, we want to add `Projectile_Fireball` to our character (if we don't have the skill already memorized).
 We will use the `AddSkill` console command for this purpose.

 Pressing `enter` on the debug console will allow you to enter console-commands.
 Write `!S7_Config AddSkill Projectile_Fireball` and hit enter.
 Type `exit` and press enter to exit out of the console-command view.
 This command will add `Projectile_Fireball` to all ***client*** characters.

-***Pro-tip:*** use `!S7_Config Help` for a helpful guide on console-commands in this mod.
-For more details, read [this](Extensive-Documentation.md#Console-Commands).
+> ***Pro-tip:*** use `!S7_Config Help` for a helpful guide on console-commands in this mod.
+For more details, read the [documentation](Extensive-Documentation.md#Console-Commands).

 ![Console-Command-Image](https://imgur.com/bYxl5uE.gif)